-- Discovery Education Techbook will continue to provide high quality supplemental instruction to students during the 2023-24 school year, with continued funding anticipated for 2024-25. - Vehicles purchased as part of Federal Relief funds will continue to be utilized to enhance work-based learning engagements and interscholastic events and needs.
+- Discovery Education Techbook provided high-quality supplemental instruction to students during the 2023-24 school year. - Vehicles purchased as part of Federal Relief funds will continue to be utilized to enhance work-based learning engagements and interscholastic events and needs.